dscolby/CausalELM.jl/docs/src/index.md

 CausalELM enables Estimation of causal quantities of interest in research designs where a counterfactual must be predicted and compared to the observed outcomes.
-More specifically, CausalELM provides structs and methods to execute interupted time series analysis, G-Computation, and doubly robust estimation as well as estimation of the CATE via S-Learning, T-Learning, and X-Learning.
+More specifically, CausalELM provides structs and methods to execute interupted time series analysis, G-Computation, and double machine learning as well as estimation of the CATE via S-Learning, T-Learning, and X-Learning.
 Once a causal model has beeen estimated, CausalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
 In all of these